NINAnor/national_insect_monitoring/GBIF_export/NorIns_GBIF_export.md

 samples are weighed in the bottles (gross weight), after a standardized draining of preservation liquid, and the bottle weights (calculated from a sample of 10 empty similar bottles) are subtracted, to get the net wet weight.
-For a few samples, especially in the starting year, the ethanol measurement and/or sample weights are missing.
+Note that for the window traps, the collected biomass is too small to measure precisely, and they should be interpreted with caution.
+For example, the variation in (empty) bottle weights can be larger than the catches, resulting in negative values for net_wet_weight.
+From 2021 and onwards, the 4 window traps are combined before further prossessing, so the (total weight) and catches are only reported for one of the traps.
+Trap catches should therefore be summed for the window traps, within locality_samplings.
+Also note that the ethanol measurement and/or sample weights are missing for a few samples, by lab routine mistakes, particularly for the starting year.

 Here is a sample of the extracted columns, added to the rest of the
 data: